 - Plaintiff/Judgment Creditors – A Judgment Creditor is defined as the creditors (plaintiff or defendants) who are awarded judgment in the foreclosure case.
 Judgment Creditors are required to register for a Username and Password and fill in all appropriate fields.
 Per Ohio Revised Code 2329.211, in every action of Judicial Sale or Execution of residential property, if the Judgment Creditor is the purchaser, they shall not be required to make a deposit on the sale.
 However, Judgment Creditors are required to submit the bidding style choice (pre-sale manage bid or live bid) AND a copy of the court order stating they are the Judgment Creditor on the case they are bidding to Realauction Customer Service (firstname.lastname@example.org) at least one (1) business day prior to the sale date.
 Submission can be done via email or fax.
 Submission must include the bidder number and user account contact first and last name in the submission.
 For more information and training on requirements to participate in the online auctions as a Plaintiff/Judgment Creditor, please call (877) 361-7325 Ext 245 or 246.

-NOTE: Tax sales and Probate sales will continue to be sold on location at the Washington County Courthouse, 205 Putnam Street, Marietta, Ohio 45750, until further notice.
+NOTE: Properties sold for delinquent taxes and Probate sales will continue to be sold on location at the Washington County Courthouse, 205 Putnam Street, Marietta, Ohio 45750, until further notice.

 Realauction will conduct webinar training classes.
 Classes will be held via the internet on a regular schedule.
 These webinar classes generally last 90 minutes and specifically cover the use of the software.
 Attendance is by registration only.